ozjimbob/fiRetools/README.md

 fiRetools is an R package version of the FireTools vegetation fire status tool.
 Using vector data of fire history, vegetation type and a look-up table of fire attributes (Maximum/Minimum burn intervals), you can produce maps of vegetation status, as well as timeseries analyses of area within each class, and associated landscape metrics.

+The fiRetools package also includes functions for radiant heat risk calculation, fire weather indices, fire behaviour and ember transport distance.

 ## Installation

 You can install the development version of fiRetools from [GitHub](https://github.com/) with: